xtremelysocial/flat-bootstrap/readme.md

 = Add widgets to the sidebar and optionally the footer, page top, and page bottom =

 We've included lots of widget areas.
-Of course there is a sidebar that you can put on the left or right.
+Of course there is an obligatory sidebar that you can put whatever you want to in.
 However, if you are using mostly full-width pages and full-width posts, its only going to display on the archives and search pages.

 So you may want to add sections to the page bottom which display after your content and before the footer.
 Full-width colored sections look great there for calls to action or whatever else you want.
 We recommend installing the Widget Classes plugin, so you can just add "bg-gray" or whatever color you want to it.
 We think these actually look better than loading up the sidebar, but that of course is entirely up to you.

-= Remove the default Page Bottom and Footer Widgets =

-If you added any widgets to the Page Bottom and Footer areas, the default widgets will no longer show.
-However, if you don't want to add any widgets to those areas and also don't want to show the default ones, you can simply add an empty text widget to each area.

 = Install additional plugins that work well with this theme =